Skip to content Skip to footer

 Environmentally Friendly

 Repurposed shipping containers for use as a garage prolong the useful life of the roughly 3,500 kg of steel that would otherwise be going to a scrapyard.
-By recycling these robust boxes, we avoid them going into the scrap market and cluttering scrapyards, and we are not having to supply building materials to the construction industry for new building projects.
-A shipping container garage is an earth friendly and economical structure, making it a sustainable building project.
+By recycling these robust boxes, we avoid them going into the scrap market and cluttering scrapyards, and we do not have to supply building materials to the construction industry for new building projects.
+A shipping container garage is an earth-friendly and economical structure, making it a sustainable building project.

 Top Shipping Container Garage Ideas